-HPR127 Disc Golf, Rules & Fundamentals 1 cr. hr.
+Disc Golf, Rules & Fundamentals

 This class will be an introduction to the practice, evaluation and application of disc golf.
 This class will also teach students the rules and etiquette of disc golf.
 Class emphasis will be on improving personal skills and understanding the skill elements involved in disc golf.